onimur/automate-cleaning-task/README.md

 git clone git@github.com:MurilloComino/automate-cleaning-task.git
 ```

+### Prerequisites

+You must have the gradlew files in the root directory of each project.

 ## How it works
 * Paste the cleanProject.bat file into the root directory where the projects you want to clean are located.
 ```